-This is the official site for the buildingSMART International IFC Certification 2.0 procedure of the IFC2x3 Coordination View 2.0 (IFC2x3 CV2.0).
+This is the official site for the buildingSMART International procedure of the IFC2x3 Coordination View 2.0 (IFC2x3 CV2.0) Software Certification.

 The Coordination View 2.0 targets the coordination between the architectural, structural engineering, and building services (MEP) tasks during the design phase.
 It contains definitions of spatial structure, building elements, structural modeling elements, and building service elements that are needed for coordinating design information among these disciplines.
 The MVD includes parametric shapes for a limited range of standard elements, and the ability to also include non parametric shape for all other elements.
 Property sets, material definitions and other alphanumeric information can be assigned to those elements.

 The certification process breaks the CV2.0 down into three different specific export exchanges - architectural, structural, and building services, but has only one import exchange, the whole MVD.
 Developers can elect to certify applications for export only of any one or combination of two or more export exchanges, import only of the CV2.0, or BOTH export of one of more exchanges AND import.